wp-plugins/google-website-translator/readme.txt

 * All the settings are stored in only one record in the database; whilst other plugins use lots of records.
 * It's the fastest as it doesn't load any external file; whilst other plugins load unnecessary javascript and css files.
-* It includes all the options of the original [Google Website Translator](https://translate.google.com/manager/website/); whilst other plugins offer a restricted version.
+* It includes all the options of the original [Google Website Translator](https://translate.google.com/manager/website/); whilst other plugins offer just a restricted version.
 * Prisna Ltd. is a real company ([register record](https://www.prisna.net/images/prisna-limited.pdf)), with professional people working on it.

 == Installation ==